jensbeh/accord-client/README.md

 2. Double click on a user.

+## Block a user
+1. Click on his name on the userlist.
+2. Right click the user and click "block"

 ## Create a server

 1. Click on the button with the green plus sign.